Skip to Main Content

 Archival

 Many of the databases or digital collections licensed by Emory contain primary source documents -- old newspapers, books, manuscripts, government documents, memoirs, etc. Click on the links below to search the collections directly.
-Much of the content is also indexed in the Combined Search tab in DiscoverE.
+Much of the content is also indexed in the Combined Search tab in Library Search.
 Most of the collections listed below are licensed by Emory.
 Some are freely available on the web.
 See also a selection of non-Emory archives listed in the tabs under "Resources outside Emory" in this guide.

 Other primary sources in their original form may not be so conveniently cataloged, however.
 Some may lie uncataloged or minimally cataloged in private archives, museums, or even special manuscript collections of libraries.
-We have listed some major, mostly off-line, archival resources in the Non-Emory Resources section of this guide.

 Dissertations and theses